 Since 1980, the State has enacted several taxes including a surcharge on the profits of banks, insurance corporations and general business corporations doing business in the 12-county Metropolitan Transportation Region served by the MTA and a special one-quarter of one percent regional sales and use tax that provide revenues for mass transit purposes, including assistance to the MTA.
 Since 1987, State law also has required that the proceeds of a one-quarter of 1 percent mortgage recording tax paid on certain mortgages in the Metropolitan Transportation Region be deposited in a special MTA fund for operating or capital expenses.
 In 1993, the State dedicated a portion of certain additional petroleum business tax receipts to fund operating or capital assistance to the MTA.
-The 2000-01 Enacted Budget provided State assistance to the MTA totaling approximately \$1.35 billion and initiated a five-year State transportation plan that included nearly \$2.2 billion in dedicated revenue support for the MTA's 2000-2004 Capital Program.
-This capital commitment includes an additional \$800 million of newly dedicated State petroleum business tax revenues, motor vehicle fees, and motor fuel taxes not previously dedicated to the MTA.
+The 2000-01 Enacted Budget initiated a five-year State transportation plan that included nearly \$2.2 billion in dedicated revenue support for the MTA's 2000-2004 Capital Program.
+This capital commitment includes approximately \$800 million of newly dedicated State petroleum business tax revenues, motor vehicle fees, and motor fuel taxes not previously dedicated to the MTA.

-State legislation accompanying the 2000-01 Enacted State budget increased the aggregate bond cap for the MTA, TBTA and TA to \$16.5 billion in order to finance a portion of the \$17.1 billion MTA capital plan for the 2000 through 2004 calendar years (the "2000-04 Capital Program").
-On May 4, 2000, the Capital Program Review Board approved the MTA's \$17.1 billion capital program for transit purposes for 2000 through 2004.
-The 2000-04 Capital Program is the fifth capital plan since the Legislature authorized procedures for the adoption, approval and amendment of MTA capital programs and is designed to upgrade the performance of the MTA's transportation systems by investing in new rolling stock, maintaining replacement schedules for existing assets, bringing the MTA system into a state of good repair, and making major investments in system expansion projects such as the Second Avenue Subway project and the East Side Access project.
+State legislation accompanying the 2000-01 Enacted Budget increased the aggregate bond cap for the MTA, TBTA and TA to \$16.5 billion in order to finance a portion of the 2000-04 Capital Program.
+On May 4, 2000, the Capital Program Review Board approved the MTA's \$17.1 billion capital program for 2000 through 2004.
+The 2000-04 Capital Program is the fifth approved capital plan since the Legislature authorized procedures for the adoption, approval and amendment of MTA capital programs and is designed to upgrade the performance of the MTA's transportation systems by investing in new rolling stock, maintaining replacement schedules for existing assets, bringing the MTA system into a state of good repair, and making major investments in system expansion projects such as the Second Avenue Subway project and the East Side Access project.

-The 2000-04 Capital Program approved by the Capital Program Review Board assumes the issuance of an estimated \$8.9 billion in new money MTA bonds.
+The 2000-04 Capital Program approved by the Capital Program Review Board assumes the issuance of an estimated \$10.6 billion in new money MTA bonds.
 The remainder of the plan is projected to be financed with assistance from the federal government, the State, The City of New York, and from various other revenues generated from actions taken by the MTA.
 Legislation enacted in 2000 authorized the MTA to refund approximately \$13.7 billion in bonds, consolidate its credit sources, and obviate the need for certain debt service reserves.
 The authorization for debt restructuring includes outstanding bonds secured by service contracts with the State.

 The 2000-04 Capital Plan assumed \$1.6 billion in State support using proceeds from State general obligation bonds under the proposed \$3.8 billion Transportation Infrastructure Bond Act of 2000, which was defeated by the voters in the November 2000 general election.
-The MTA is currently reviewing options to offset the loss of the Bond Act funds.
+Although not formally submitted to the Review Board as an amendment to the 2000-2004 Capital Program, the MTA expects that all or a substantial portion of this amount will be replaced by additional proceeds generated by the debt restructuring and proceeds derived from the leasing of certain assets.